Severe Acute Respiratory Syndrome (SARS)

-Severe acute respiratory syndrome is a rapidly spreading, potentially fatal infectious viral disease.
+Severe acute respiratory syndrome (SARS) is a rapidly spreading, potentially fatal infectious viral disease.

 Although they were dealing with a newly-discovered virus that behaved differently than other known viruses, world health officials were able to contain the SARS epidemic within a few short months.
-In order for another SARS outbreak to emerge, the SARS virus would need to be transmitted from an animal source, a laboratory accident, or humans who have not been rapidly diagnosed, isolated, and treated.
+For another SARS outbreak to emerge, the SARS virus would need to be transmitted from an animal source, a lab accident, or humans who have not been rapidly diagnosed, isolated, and treated.
 China has reported a few cases of SARS since December 2003.
-Chinese health care professionals have heightened awareness of symptoms and are prepared to use proper infection control measures to prevent another outbreak.
+Chinese healthcare professionals have heightened awareness of symptoms and are prepared to use proper infection control measures to prevent another outbreak.

 What causes SARS?